• Skip to primary navigation

 Most yacht charter agreements are based on recognized industry templates adapted to the yacht and its operating region.

 • Mediterranean Charters: Many Mediterranean charters use contracts based on MYBA standards.
-These contracts are widely accepted and provide a structured framework covering payments, APA, VAT, and cancellation terms.
+These are widely accepted and provide a structured framework covering payments, APA, VAT, and cancellation terms.

 Ultimately, the contract used depends on the yacht, its cruising area, and the flag state under which it operates.